shakacode/webpacker_lite/README.md

 ## Differences from Webpacker

 1. Configuration setup of an optional single file `/config/webpacker_lite.yml`
 2. Webpacker helpers expect the manifest to contain the server URL when hot reloading.
-Webpacker Lite expects the manifest to never contain any host information.
+Webpacker Lite expects the manifest **to never contain any host information**.

 ## Hot Reloading